What Makes A Strong Base Organic Chemistry

 Q: How can I determine the best base for a specific reaction?

 A: Determining the best base for a specific reaction requires careful consideration of several factors, including the acidity of the proton to be removed, the steric hindrance around the deprotonation site, the solvent, and the presence of other reactive functional groups in the molecule.
-Consult pKa tables, consider the steric bulk of the base, and choose a solvent that is compatible with both the base and the substrate.
-If necessary, use protecting groups to mask other reactive functional groups.
+So naturally, consult pKa tables, consider the steric bulk of the base, and choose a solvent that is compatible with both the base and the substrate.
+If necessary, use protecting groups to mask other reactive functional groups Turns out it matters..

 Conclusion